Urban Renewal Authority: Approach

 At present, there are about 16,000 private buildings that are 30 or more years old within the metro area of Hong Kong Island, Kowloon, Tsuen Wan District and Kwai Tsing District.
-By 2030, the number of buildings over 30 years old will increase fourfold.
+By 2030, the number of buildings over 30 years old will increase fourfold, and more than 14,000 will be over 50 years old.

 Urban renewal in Hong Kong typically involves relatively large-scale redevelopment of urban areas, rather than piecemeal rebuilding of individual buildings or the provision of specific facilities.
 Streets are often closed, combining smaller urban blocks into larger superblocks.
 When urban renewal is announced for a specific area, a "freezing survey" is undertaken to identify the current inhabitants, with an aim to preventing opportunists from moving into urban renewal sites in order to receive compensation.
 The URA then compensates owners and demolishes the district.
 URA redevelopments generally comprise luxury shopping centres and luxury residential developments.

 With the stated aim to address the problem of urban decay and improve the living conditions of residents in dilapidated areas, the Urban Renewal Authority Ordinance (Chapter 563) was enacted in July 2000.
 The Ordinance provides a new institutional framework for carrying out urban renewal in locations that the private market finds unprofitable.
 The Hong Kong Government conducted a comprehensive review of "Urban Renewal Strategy" in 2008.
 After two years' 'community engagement', the new strategy was promulgated on 24 Feb 2011.

 Following this review, the stated strategy of the URA is that Hong Kong's urban renewal should follow three major principles: "Putting People first"; "District-Based"; and "Community Participation".
 Their adherence to these tenets has been questioned by some, including legislator Kenneth Chan, who stated that "the URA always puts its interests first" in reference to the controversy surrounding the Graham Street market eviction, and in reference to the "undemocratic" approach undertaken by the URA in demolishing Lee Tung Street.